depado/articles/pages/checklist-for-go-projects.md

 When building a Go program you can inject variables at compile time.
 A good thing to do is to inject a build number and a version number.
-To store them and display them on startup, we're going to do something like this :
+To store them and display them on startup, we're going to do something like this:

 ```go
 package main